gaufde/mvi-file-attachment/README.md

   - When users subscribe, they are automatically tagged with 'Downloaded PDF,' 'the_title_of_the_post_they_downloaded_from,' and 'their_professional_role.'
   - If a user is already subscribed to the Mailchimp list, then their tags will be updated every time they submit the form.
   - A user can only have one professional role tag in Mailchimp at a time.
+  - The user will see a response on the frontend if their subscription succeeded.

+## Use
+1. Download and activate the plugin
+2. Go to File Downloads -> Settings in the Wordpress admin.
+3. Configure the settings.
+Most important are the 'From Address', 'From Name', 'Email CSV exports' and 'Select Post Types' fields.
+The rest are optional.
+4. Navigate to a post to attatch a download file (must be a post type selected in Settings).
+Scroll to the bottom and upload the desired file.
+  1. Optional: add custom title text for all of the forms on that post.
+  2. Optional: add a custom short title for all forms on that post.
+5. Add the shortcode `[mvi_fa_frontend_form]` to your post.
+Could be done in a single post template or manually.
+This will render a download form if the post has a file attached.
+  1. If you would like to render the title only use `[mvi_fa_frontend_form form="false"]`.
+If you would like to render the short title use `[mvi_fa_frontend_form form="false" use_short_title="true"]`.
+  2. If you would like to output a custom title for one instance of the form, you can override form title in the shortcode: `[mvi_fa_frontend_form title="My custom title"]`.

+###Example setup
+1. Use a template or theme hook to insert `[mvi_fa_frontend_form]` on every single-post, page, CPT.
+Can be put anywhere on the page, including in a modal.
+2. Create a CTA block/template/etc. Use `[mvi_fa_frontend_form form="false"]` as the tile for the CTA and use `[mvi_fa_frontend_form form="false" use_short_title="true"]` as the button text.
+The button can link to an anchor or modal.
+3. Show your CTA on all posts that have the term `has_file`.